restrepo/BSM-Submodules/GIT_MANAGEMENT.md

 # Butler replacement
-We depart from the SARAH standard and will install SARAH Toolbox directly in the primary directory.
+We depart from the SARAH standard and will installed SARAH Toolbox directly in the primary directory.

-1) We do not need to explicitly execute the ./configure to have all the sources.
-   However note that some of them are disbled:
+1) We do not need to explicitly execute the ./configure to have all the sources because they are already included as GitHub submodules (see below).
+However note that some of them are disbled.
+We used:
 ```bash
  $ ./configure --disable-whizard --disable-higgsbounds --disable-higgssignals
 ```
-2) Symbolic links were removed and now they are real directories with the github submodules, which have tags for the release versions.
+2) Symbolic links were removed and now they are real directories with the GitHub submodules, which have tags for the release versions.

 3) Afer the recursive clone (check [README.md](README.md)) you need to create a branch for a model (new or any of SARAH's Models) according to the standards in [README.md](README.md)